 EERA ANNUAL CONFERENCE: HOW IT WORKS

 If you are attending the conference, you can borrow a projector, based on first come first serve basis, from the registration desk.
 We do not have the latest cables for Apple products, so you will need to bring those.
+Only Paper Presentations will have projectors available.

 The Role of Facilitators